vodprofessional/vodpro-dotnet/README.md

-# Developing for VOD Professional
+# Developing Vodkr's VUIX Library

-The VOD Professional web site runs on Umbraco v4.7.2.
-This has been customised and enhanced to provide additional functionality to support our subscription product, the VUI (Video User Interface) library.
+The VUIX Library site https://library.vodkr.com runs on Umbraco v4.7.2.
+This has been customised and enhanced to provide additional functionality to support our subscription library product.

 If you are reading this document you have probably been contracted to build an enhancement to our system.
 This document outlines how to begin doing this.
 If any of the terminology is unfamiliar to you, then feel free to ask us what we mean, although it may also indicate to you that you aren’t the right person to carry out the work and you should let us know as soon as you can; your honesty will be hugely appreciated :)